 - Self Esteem and Body Image

 They will end the program with an overnight camping trip.

 An essential part of L.I.T. is uncovering the answer to “Who am I?”
 Being at an age of self-discovery and constant changes, a lot of youth can feel uncomfortable and out of place; not understanding what it means to be you.
 They will grasp individuality and create an overall outline of their goals.
 It will help them think about their likes, interests, and...more

 We have some extremely epic news to share!
 In celebration of Black History Month, we are officially launching our Be Boundless Campaign, an International Youth Exchange Program.
 The 2019 campaign will send a group of youth to Ghana for the ‘Year of the Return’ marking the 400 year anniversary since the arrival of the first enslaved Africans to English North America in 1619.

 Eight youth will be carefully selected to attend the 15 day exchange to Ghana and Benin.
 On the trip, the group will actively engage in various experiences that will help them develop a broader perspective on global issues and a deeper understanding of global citizenship.

 The idea for this exchange stemmed from the desire for greater and more ambitious youth development initiatives on the club level.
 This type of experience can break geographic boundaries and give youth a greater perspective on how their peers live, study and deal with similar issues, whether in Accra, Ghana or Scarborough.

-Executive Director of the Boys and Girls Club of Scarborough, Utcha Sawyers shared some amazing...more
+Executive Director of the BGC East Scarborough, Utcha Sawyers shared some amazing information about the...more